 Every week, the Fisher library highlights an item from one of its many collections available on the Internet Archive.
 This week, Rachael takes a look at an interesting book from our Canadiana… Read the full post.

 There is a sad feeling when exhibitions at Fisher are taken down after their usual three-month run to make room for the next one.
 That said, the current year notwithstanding, our cases are never empty for long.
-The exhibitions themselves also… Read the full post.
+The exhibitions themselves… Read the full post.

 Each Monday, The Fisher Library highlights an item from one of its many collections available for all to explore on the Internet Archive.
 This week, Rachael explores an intriguing item from… Read the full post.

 Every November 11th, we pause and remember the sacrifice of those who fought and died in defence of this country.
 This year we acknowledge the 106th anniversary of the onset of the First World War (1914-1918).
-Due to the… Read the full post.
+Due… Read the full post.

 Each week, the Fisher Library presents an item from one of its many collections housed on the Internet Archive, which is open to anyone to explore.
 In honour of Remembrance Day, this week… Read the full post.